 To perform a DRE, your doctor will gently insert a gloved, lubricated finger into your anus.
 This allows them to feel for any abnormalities.
 For example, an enlarged prostate feels like a bulge behind the rectum wall.
 Prostate cancer may feel like bumps on the normally smooth surface of the prostate.

-The DRE is part of a routine physical examination for both men and women.
+A DRE is typically done as part of a routine physical examination for both men and women.
 During a gynecological exam, your doctor may perform a DRE to check the space between the rectum and the vagina for any abnormalities.
 Most men and women feel only minor discomfort during the procedure.
 People with hemorrhoids or anal fissures may experience a small amount of bleeding.

-The DRE is not suitable for directly detecting colon cancer because only a small portion of the lower colon may be accessed by DRE.
-DRE may be used, however, to obtain a stool sample.
-Stool samples may be used to conduct a fecal occult blood test (FOBT).
-A positive result, meaning that blood is present in the stool, may indicate colon cancer or other problems.
-Such blood is not visible to the naked eye.
+A DRE isn’t suitable for detecting colon cancer.
+Only a small portion of the lower colon may be accessed during a DRE.
+However, a DRE may be used to obtain a stool sample.
+If blood is present in the stool, it may indicate colon cancer or other problems.